fivefifteen/fetcher/readme.md

 fetcher i [packages...]
 ```

 Installs the defined packages.
-If no packages are defined, fetcher will attempt to locate a `fetch.json` file and install packages located in it's `dependencies` section.
+If no packages are defined, fetcher will attempt to locate a `fetch.json` file and install packages located in it's `dependencies` section under the `fetcher` key.

 *Note: Fetcher only installs defined dependencies.
 Child dependencies such as ones found in `composer.json` or `package.json` are ignored.*